Bourbon: a spirited history.

 Bourbon history, much like the Beam family bourbon dynasty, mirrors U.S. history.
 Rebellion.
 Progress.
 Heroes.
 Facts.
 Legends.
-It's why bourbon is, and will always be, America's Native Spirita spirit the Beam family has had a tremendous hand in helping to create, foster and grow, both in the U.S. and abroad, as key players in a great American story.
+It’s why bourbon is, and will always be, America’s Native Spirit.

 Myth: Colonists were puritanical tea drinkers who never had any fun.